barrysweeney/1-click-startup/README.md

     git clone https://github.com/YOUR-GITHUB-USERNAME/1-click-startup

-If we hit enter the local clone should be created and we should have all the files we need.
+If we hit enter the local clone should be created, and we should have all the files we need.

 #### Set up Docker and Docker Compose

 ##### Set up Docker Engine

-We'll install Docker so we can run our different services (frontend UI, database, etc) in containers to limit the number of services we need to install locally.
+We'll install Docker, so we can run our different services (frontend UI, database, etc) in containers to limit the number of services we need to install locally.

 From [Docker](https://www.docker.com/why-docker):